Michelin profit falls on pricing, restructuring

 “Michelin’s first-half performance was in line with the 2013 objectives and attests to the group’s continuous improvement,” Chief Executive Jean-Dominique Senard said in the statement.

-(This story was corrected to fix European truck-tyre market change in 7th paragraph)
+(This story was fix to correct European truck-tyre market change in 7th paragraph)

 Reporting by Laurence Frost; Editing by James Regan and David Goodman